 Colored pencils are a fantastic medium – they are easy to use, the cleanup time is minimal and you get exposure to the wonderful world of color.
 But with so many great brands of colored pencils available, it can be confusing to determine which colored pencils you should go with.

-In this post I will review some of the best colored pencils available for artists.
+In this post, I will review some of the best colored pencils available for artists.
+If you want to learn about the standard drawing pencils (graphite and charcoal), you should read this post.
 Below are the pencils which have been reviewed:

 Here are my full reviews: